theomoura/use-device-react/example/README.md

-Example for custom hook ´use-device-react´
+Example for custom hook `use-device-react`